 [select menu-774 “Item 1 – Pay Monthly|7.25|1|month|0” “Item 2 – Pay Weekly|10.75|2|week|10” “Item 3 – Pay Yearly|60.25|1|year|3”]

-In the example for the first option, Item 1 – Pay Monthly is the name of the option,7.25 is the amount, 1 is the billing frequency, month is the period, and 0 means that billing will go on forever.
+In the example for the first option, Item 1 – Pay Monthly is the name of the option,7.25 is the amount, 1 is the billing frequency, month is the period, and 0 for the billing cycle means that billing will go on forever.
 So this example would result in $7.25 billed every month forever.

-In the example for the second option, Item 2 – Pay Weekly is the name of the option, 10.75 is the amount, 2 is the billing frequency, week is the period, and 10 means that the billing will continue for 10 cycles.
+In the example for the second option, Item 2 – Pay Weekly is the name of the option, 10.75 is the amount, 2 is the billing frequency, week is the period, and 10 for the billing cycle means that the billing will continue for 10 cycles.
 So this example would result in $10.75 billed every 2 weeks for 10 installments.

-In the example for the third option, Item 3 – Pay Yearly is the name of the option, 60.25 is the amount, 1 is the billing frequency, year is the period, and 3 means that the billing will continue for 3 cycles.
+In the example for the third option, Item 3 – Pay Yearly is the name of the option, 60.25 is the amount, 1 is the billing frequency, year is the period, and 3 for the billing cycle means that the billing will continue for 3 installments.
 So this example would result in $60.25 billed every 1 year for 3 installments.

 What options can you use?

 - For the amount, you can pass any amount.

 - For the billing frequency, you can pass 1-52.

 - For the period, you can use day, week, month, year.

 - For the billing cycle, you can use 0 and 2-30.
 Using 0 will mean that the billing will continue forever.
 This option is only available for PayPal, Stripe will ignore the number of cycles and bill everything forever.